Senja – Ånderdalen National Park

 Evening mood at the fjord

 After we had now seen the tame side of Senja we were ready for the wild side.
-Tomorrow we will drive along the east coast – read more on our next post!
+Tomorrow we will drive along the west coast – read more on our next post!

 Leave a Comment